-On August 28, 2023, Wacoal detected suspicious activity in its network environment.
-Upon discovery of this incident, Wacoal promptly took steps to secure its network environment and engaged a specialized cybersecurity firm to secure its environment and to determine the nature and scope of the incident.
-As a result of the investigation, Wacoal learned that an unauthorized actor accessed and acquired certain files and data stored within our network.
+On September 5, 2023, RCS detected suspicious activity on its network and equipment.
+An unauthorized third party attempted to infiltrate RCS' network.
+Upon discovery of this incident, RCS promptly engaged a specialized third-party cybersecurity firm to conduct an investigation to determine the nature and scope of the incident.
+The forensic investigation determined that certain information may have been compromised by an unauthorized actor.